 Why my Google Drive won't sync?
 Here are 20 free ways to solve Backup and Sync software related errors that are causing this issue and one popular way to help you transfer files across clouds based on the web page without downloading and uploading.

-“I have Google Drive for PC on multiple computers.
+“I have Google Drive for PC on multiple computers as cloud backup solution.
 Within my Google Drive there are about 30 folders containing 10,000 files.
 On one computer it will sync up 15 folders and 6,000 files, on another it will sync up 29 folders and all files and on a third it will sync up 29 folders and 9,000 files.
 All Google Drives for PC on each computer is setup exactly the same way.
 This has become very frustrating and any help would be greatly appreciated.”

 “Hi there, just installed Google sync, busy testing, the app does not sync to a 6th level of the folder structure.
 I looked for settings but could not find anything.
 Seems like technology not working well.
 I will re-consider Google as a solution.
 Bummer!!!”